sakai-mirror/test-harness/xdocs/README-Using-inside-eclipse.txt

-With the latest changes to test-harness, I've been able to run integration tests from Eclipse more easily.
-The remaining issue is that Eclipse doesn't have access to Maven system properties, and therefore doesn't know where to find "test.tomcat.home" or "maven.tomcat.home".
+With the latest changes to test-harness, I've been able to run integration tests from Eclipse very easily.
+The only issue is that Eclipse doesn't have access to Maven system properties, and therefore doesn't know where to find "test.sakai.home" or "maven.tomcat.home".
 Here are two workarounds:

-APPROACH A) Define system environment variables for TEST_TOMCAT_HOME and/or CATALINA_HOME
+APPROACH A) Define system environment variables for CATALINA_HOME and TEST_SAKAI_HOME

   Now you should be able to choose "Run as..." / "JUnit Test" from your test class file without more ado.

 APPROACH B) Define VM arguments for the individual tests

   1. "Open Run Dialog".

   2. Create a JUnit configuration pointing to your test class.

   3. On the "Arguments" tab, add something like the following line to "VM arguments":

-	-Dtest.tomcat.home=${env_var:CATALINA_HOME}
+	-Dmaven.tomcat.home=WHEREVER/IT/IS

   From then on, run or debug the test by selecting it from Eclipse's drop-down menus.
-(Sadly, I haven't found a way to set default VM arguments for the JUnit launcher.)
+  Sadly, I haven't found a way to set default VM arguments for the JUnit launcher.

+(It's also possible that the "m2eclipse" plugin would help, but I haven't tried it yet.)

-If for some reason neither of these work for you, Ian's original notes might be helpful, and so I've appended them below.
+If for some reason none of these suggestions work for you, Ian's original notes might be helpful, and so I've appended them below.

 Happy testing!